uf-mil/mil2/src/subjugator/subjugator_RL/Readme.md

 --Next week
--Figure out why sub is sinking after resetting on subenv.py -also sub not moving again through subenv
--call the unpause gazebo service before resetting

 -defeat the ender dragon
+-Reward calculation

 --Following week
--Reward calculation
--may change the range of motion from inf to smaller range
+-may change the range of motion from inf to smaller range -launch file, put the localization stuff in there

 --LATER
--launch file, put the localization stuff in there -Make subRL a rospkg / submodule
+-Make subRL a rospkg / submodule

 ----AFTER FINISH SETTING UP